veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Veracity suggests using the PATCH method (mutate) to change things through the API.
 Note that it is not always possible, though.

-Ideally, querying data and adding and removing subscriptions to groups and profiles should be the only mutation you will need to do in Veracity Tenant Management.
+Ideally, querying data and adding and removing licenses to groups and profiles should be the only mutation you will need to do in Veracity Tenant Management.

 See an example of using the PATCH method.